telerik/maui-docs/knowledge-base/add-clear-button-tabview-header-net-maui.md

 ## Description

 I want to add a clear button in the header of a tab.
-After clicking this button, the corresponding tab should be removed from the TabView.
+After clicking this button, the corresponding tab must be removed from the TabView.

 This KB article also answers the following questions:
 - How can I remove a tab from TabView in .NET MAUI using a button?
 - Is it possible to modify the TabView header to include additional controls like a clear button?
 - Can I dynamically remove tabs from the TabView component in a .NET MAUI app?